PS5 vs Xbox Series X: which top-notch console is best for you?

 While enhanced resolution and detail are expected upgrades with any new console, both Microsoft and Sony are also putting a major focus on improving speed this time around.
 Between the Xbox Velocity Architecture and custom 1TB SSD inside, the Series X will dramatically cut down on loading times, delays and framerate hitches.

 Quick Resume is the big new feature that benefits from that hardware focus.
-You’ll be able to swap between active games in a matter of seconds, rather than quitting one and waiting for the other to load up from scratch.
-In the middle of a lengthy Assassin’s Creed Valhalla session and want to pop into FIFA 22 for a breather?
-You’ll be on the pitch within moments and can then swap back at any time.
+You can swap between active games in a matter of seconds, rather than quitting one and waiting for the other to load up from scratch.
+In the middle of a lengthy Assassin’s Creed Valhalla session and want to pop into FIFA 23 for a breather?
+You’ll be on the pitch within moments, and can then swap back at any time.
 Even older games will benefit from drastically reduced loading times and stabilised frame rates.

-The Xbox Series X is fully realising its potential now the games (specifically the main Xbox exclusive, Halo Infinite) are back on track – and Game Pass continues to go from strength to strength.
+The Xbox Series X is fully realising its potential now the games are rolling in and Game Pass continues to go from strength to strength.
 This really could be the Xbox’s time to shine.

 - Read more: the best Xbox Series X and S games to play first